 Why Have a Data Retention Policy?

-The most prominent reason organizations develop a data retention policy is for compliance.
-Among other standards that oversee data storage and access, all of the following require organizations to have a retention policy:
+The most prominent reason organisations develop a data retention policy is for compliance.
+Among other standards that oversee data storage and access, all of the following require organisations to have a retention policy:

 How to Create a Data Retention Policy?

-Data retention affects every department in the organization.
-So a robust plan can advance the entire company and helps administrators and other IT staff fulfill their service level agreements.
+Data retention affects every department in the organisation.
+So a robust plan can advance the entire company and helps administrators and other IT staff fulfil their service level agreements.

 Basic steps in the policy-planning and creation phase include:

 - Build a team.
 Unless you have internal staff capable of creating a retention policy, you need consultants, contractors or new hires.
 Though your current administrators are part of the process, it’s important to staff your team with professionals who understand data retention and best practices in creating a plan.